Rishi Sunak looks set to become next UK PM after Johnson quits race | Politics

 Rishi Sunak looked set to become Britain's next prime minister after his rival Boris Johnson quit the race, admitting he could no longer unite their party following one of the most turbulent periods in British political history.
 Sunak, the 42-year-old former finance minister, could become Britain's third prime minister in less than two months on Monday, tasked with restoring stability to a country reeling from years of political and economic turmoil.

-The multi-millionaire former hedge fund boss would likely introduce deep spending cuts to try to rebuild Britain's fiscal reputation, just as the country slides into a recession, dragged down by the surging cost of energy and food.
+The multi-millionaire former hedge fund boss would be expected to launch deep spending cuts to try to rebuild Britain's fiscal reputation, just as the country slides into a recession, dragged down by the surging cost of energy and food.
 "The United Kingdom is a great country but we face a profound economic crisis," Sunak said in a brief statement declaring his candidacy to lead the Conservative Party, and thereby become prime minister.

 Johnson, the face of the Brexit vote, led his party to a landslide victory in 2019, only to be driven out of office less than three years later after a series of scandals.
 His successor Liz Truss lasted just 44 days before she quit over an economic policy that trashed the country's economic credibility.
-Sunak, who has not said how he plans to govern the country despite potentially being hours away from taking over, will inherit a party riven by ideology and with some lawmakers still blaming him for the demise of Johnson.
+Sunak, who has not said how he plans to govern, will inherit a party riven by ideology and with some lawmakers still blaming him for the demise of Johnson after he quit in the summer, triggering a ministerial rebellion.

 The withdrawal of the former prime minister late on Sunday also left some ministers and lawmakers feeling angry for looking foolish after they backed him to return to Downing Street, only to have to change course and endorse Sunak hours later.
 CHURN AND INSTABILITY

 "Since the modern era of politics began in 1832, it's quite without precedent to see so much churn and instability," Anthony Seldon, a historian and political biographer, told Sky News.
-Sunak could become prime minister - and the country's first non-white premier - if Penny Mordaunt fails to get the backing of 100 lawmakers by 2 p.m.
+Sunak could become prime minister - and the first person of colour to lead the country - if Penny Mordaunt fails to get the backing of 100 lawmakers by 2 p.m.
 (1300 GMT) on Monday.

-Mordaunt, leader of parliament's House of Commons, has so far received the backing of around 25 politicians.
-Her campaign spokesperson said on Monday she was "getting the numbers".
-More than 150 have backed Sunak.
+Mordaunt, leader of parliament's House of Commons, has received the backing of around 90 politicians, according to a source in her team.
+Nearly 190 have backed Sunak, Sky reported.
 Should she fail to reach the threshold, Sunak would become prime minister.
-If she makes it on to the ballot, the party's members - some of whom are thought to hold Sunak responsible for bringing down Johnson - will select the winner on Friday.
+If she makes it on to the ballot, the party's members - some of whom hold Sunak responsible for bringing down Johnson - will select the winner on Friday.

-Britain's borrowing costs, which surged after Truss introduced a "mini budget" including 45 billion pounds of unfunded tax cuts, eased on Monday after Johnson pulled out of the race.
-Even though Sunak has gained support from across the party's multiple factions, analysts and economists said they still doubted whether he could unite the party.

-"It's got to move on from fighting its own internal wars and actually focus on what needs to be done in the economy, admitting some of the mistakes they've made in the last six years which have frankly put this country on a path to be the sick man of Europe," he told BBC Radio.
-PARTY UNITY
+Guy Hands, a private equity boss, said Britain's dominant political party was no longer fit to run the country.
+"It's got to move on from fighting its own internal wars," he told BBC Radio, urging the Conservatives to admit that they had put the country on a "path to be the sick man of Europe" and that millions of people were now poorer.

-Investors have at least been given some reassurance that Johnson will not contest the crown.
-The former prime minister had raced home from a holiday in the Caribbean to see if he could enter the ballot.
-He said on Sunday night that while he had secured sufficient support, he realised that he could not govern effectively "unless you have a united party in parliament".
+PARTY UNITY Investors have at least been given some reassurance that Johnson will not contest the crown.

-"Boris has bottled it," the Metro newspaper said on its front page as many lawmakers questioned whether he had actually secured the backing of the necessary 100 lawmakers.
-By Sunday just more than 50 said publicly they would vote for Johnson.
-Many of Johnson's supporters had previously accused Sunak of betrayal after he quit as finance minister in the summer, triggering the rebellion that forced Johnson out.
+The former prime minister, who raced home from a holiday in the Caribbean, said on Sunday that while he had sufficient support, he realised he could not govern effectively while the party remained fractured along ideological lines.
+"Boris has bottled it," the Metro newspaper said on its front page as many lawmakers questioned whether he had actually secured the backing of 100 lawmakers.
+By Sunday just over 50 said publicly they would back Johnson.

 His family migrated to Britain in the 1960s, a period when many people from Britain's former colonies moved to the country to help it rebuild after the Second World War.
-After graduating from Oxford University, he later went to Stanford University where he met his wife Akshata Murthy, whose father is Indian billionaire N. R. Narayana Murthy, founder of outsourcing giant Infosys Ltd. (Writing by Kate Holton, additional reporting by Muvija M, William James, Paul Sandle, James Davey; Editing by Angus MacSwan and Hugh Lawson)
+After graduating from Oxford University, he went to Stanford University where he met his wife Akshata Murthy, whose father is Indian billionaire N. R. Narayana Murthy, founder of outsourcing giant Infosys Ltd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)